Hixie/isd/servers/src/README.md

    'not logged in': a command was sent that expects the connection to be authenticated, before the `login` command was successfully sent.

+   'not owner': a command was sent to an unowned asset, but the command is only valid if the asset is owned.
+See also 'invalid message'.

-   'range error': A command was sent with an argument outside the valid range of values (e.g. `set-state` to an `fcFactory` with a rate above the maximum rate or below zero).
+   'range error': a command was sent with an argument outside the valid range of values (e.g. `set-state` to an `fcFactory` with a rate above the maximum rate or below zero).